-These instructions assume that H:\shared is the shared drive, but you can use any shared drive on your computer.
+These instructions assume that $H:\setminus$ is a shared drive, but you can use any shared drive on your computer.

 InfoMaker uses special libraries to hold forms, reports, queries, and pipelines.
 These libraries have the file extension pbl.
 When you save (or copy or move) a form, report, query, or pipeline, it goes into a pbl file (pronounced pibble).